mohammed0xff/micro-instagram/README.md

 What did happen behind the scenes?

--> You clicked a button
+-> You clicked a button </br>
--> The web client sends a POST request to the server on the endpoint /users/follow/{your-friend}.
+-> The web client sends a POST request to the server on the endpoint /users/follow/{your-friend}. </br>
--> The `User Service` receives the request and creates a follow relationship between you and the other user.
+-> The `User Service` receives the request and creates a follow relationship between you and the other user. </br>
--> The `User Service` publishes an event to RabbitMQ indicating that a new follow relationship has been created.
+-> The `User Service` publishes an event to RabbitMQ indicating that a new follow relationship has been created. </br>
--> The `Notification Service` consumes the event from RabbitMQ and creates a new notification indicating that you have followed the other user
+-> The `Notification Service` consumes the event from RabbitMQ and creates a new notification indicating that you have followed the other user </br>
--> The `Notification Service` sends the notification to your friend telling them that now they are followed by you.
+-> The `Notification Service` sends the notification to your friend telling them that now they are followed by you. </br>

-That's not be what excatly the case on real instagram, but it is with ours.
+that may not be exactly the case on real instagram, but it is with ours.

 #### `User Service` As a publisher